 Ethylene is harmful to many fruits, vegetables, and floral items.

 - Ethylene producing items (such as apples, avocados, bananas, melons, peaches, pears, and tomatoes) should be stored separately from ethylene-sensitive ones (broccoli, cabbage, cauliflower, leafy greens, lettuce, etc.).
 Also, ethylene is emitted by engines.
-Propane, diesel, and gasoline powered engines all produce ethylene in amounts large enough to cause damage to the ethylene-sensitive produce items mentioned;
+Propane, diesel, and petrol powered engines all produce ethylene in amounts large enough to cause damage to the ethylene-sensitive produce items mentioned

 - Remove ethylene with ethylene absorbing filters.
-These have been proven in reducing and maintaining low ethylene levels.
-If ethylene damage is suspected, a quick and easy way to detect ethylene levels is with hand held sensor tubes.
-This will indicate if the above steps should be followed.
+These have been proven in reducing and maintaining low ethylene levels

 Ethylene is explosive at high concentrations.